Blue ribbon badge

 In 1874, Murphy was invited to Chicago by Frances Elizabeth Caroline Willard, then president of the Women's Christian Temperance Union (WCTU), and Murphy began speaking in the Midwest.
 Murphy was very successful and the movement expanded into the Midwest.
 After a speech in Pittsburgh on November 26, 1876, 40,000 residents signed the pledge within ten weeks.
-Henry J. Heinz was among the Pittsburgh residents who adopted the reform, and the number of saloons in Pittsburgh went from over 1000 in 1877 to les than 100 a few years later.
+Henry J. Heinz was among the Pittsburgh residents who adopted the reform, and the number of saloons in Pittsburgh went from over 1000 in 1877 to less than 100 a few years later.
 Murphy also worked with John Wanamaker of the WCTU in Philadelphia in 1877, and later traveled to Canada and then to the UK where he met Queen Victoria.
 D. I. K. Rhine became the figurehead of the Canadian movement, until sexual scandal stalled his progress.
 William Noble and W. J. Palmer led the movement in the UK.

 From 1880 to 1882, the cause of abstinence was revived in Great Britain by the Gospel Temperance or Blue Ribbon movement, based in America.
 They sent a member named Richard Booth to promote their cause in England through mass meetings held up and down the country.
 In 1882 and 1883, Rev. M. Baxter edited The Blue Ribbon Official Gazette and Gospel Temperance Herald, a journal dedicated to the Temperance movement.
 Several clubs of the Blue Ribbon Army and the Gospel Temperance Union established themselves in the British colonies.
 Booth set off on a highly successful campaign across New Zealand and Australia in 1885.
 Accompanied by his wife, he often traveled with other temperance evangelists such as Mary Greenleaf Clement Leavitt, the first world missionary of the Woman's Christian Temperance Union.